arosenkranz/scenarios/datadog-app-lab/intro.md

 The objectives of this section are:

 1. Log into the Datadog application with the provided credentials.
-1. Ensure you are in the right Datadog account.
+1. Confirm you are in the correct Datadog account by checking the API key.

 > **Note:** If you ever experience an error in the environment, refresh your browser.